Han-Long-gs/MyWeeklyCalendar/README.md

 ## A calendar app that can tell whether your friend is valid

 ### Description
-When I joined a study group for CPSC 110 last semester, I found it difficult to efficiently track when the members of the group were available.
+When I joined a study group for CPSC 110, I found it difficult to efficiently track when the members of the group were available.
 Each person had a different schedule, and I struggled to find an ideal app for sharing schedules.
 This is why I decided to